Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Introduction

 Several other studies, across various scientific communities, proposed methods to reduce the resistivity of the engraved structures.
 The most promising results have been achieved using femtosecond infrared lasers, where spherical aberration introduced by the diamond surface is corrected through Spatial Light Modulators~\cite{Anderlini:2022exf,test-beam-sensors}.
 This approach has enabled the fabrication of structures parallel to the diamond surface with a recorded resistivity of 0.02~\ohmcm\cite{Salter:2014ohm}.
 Additionally, the same experimental setup has demonstrated the capability to engrave multiple electrodes simultaneously~\cite{Krueger:24}.

-Notably, the use of a nanosecond ultraviolet laser has recently led to the successful fabrication of thick electrodes orthogonal to the diamond surface, achieving an impressive resistivity of 0.1~\ohmcm\cite{Oh:2013uv}.
-Furthermore, employing Bessel femtosecond-pulsed beams without adaptive spherical aberration correction has resulted in the formation of fine electrodes orthogonal to the diamond surface, exhibiting a resistivity of 0.04~\ohmcm.
+On the other hand, employing Bessel femtosecond-pulsed beams without adaptive spherical aberration correction has resulted in the formation of fine electrodes orthogonal to the diamond surface, exhibiting a resistivity of 0.04~\ohmcm~\cite{KURIAKOSE2023110036}.

-High resistivity in graphitic structures leads to considerable electrode resistance in diamond sensors.
-The increased resistance affects the signal propagation time through the electrodes, which becomes the dominant contribution to the sensor time resolution.
-This effect allowed so far to neglect all the contribution to the timing performance due to charge carrier propagation through the bulk.
-Recently, however, 3D laser-graphitized diamond sensors with a time resolution significantly below 100 ps have been reported~\cite{Anderlini:2022exf}, calling for a renewed effort to model the signal formation in diamond detectors by properly taking into account the combined effect of carrier transport through the bulk and signal propagation through resistive electrodes.
+High resistivity in graphitized structures leads to considerable electrode resistance in diamond sensors.
+The increased resistance affects the signal propagation time through the electrodes.
+While the dependence of the propagation delay on the depth of the deposited charge can usually be neglected in the case of electrodes that can be assumed to be perfectly conductive (\emph{metallic electrodes} hereafter), it becomes the dominant factor limiting the time resolution in 3D diamond sensors.
+Until recently, such a contribution to the time resolution from signal propagation was so large compared to those from carrier transport and electronic noise that could be effectively considered as the sole contribution, allowing for the use of simplified models.
+However, 3D laser-graphitized diamond sensors with a time resolution significantly below 100 ps have been reported~\cite{Anderlini:2022exf}, thanks to the advanced graphitization techniques mentioned above, strongly motivating a renewed effort to model the signal formation in diamond detectors by properly taking into account the combined effect of carrier transport through the bulk and signal propagation through resistive electrodes.